FFICM Final MCQ

 PLEASE READ THE FOLLOWING GUIDANCE BEFORE BOOKING:

-- PLEASE NOTE: All FICM membership applications (Affiliate, Associate Member, Member (MFICM), Affiliate Fellowship) submitted with the intent of being approved for eligibility to sit the FFICM MCQ exam must be submitted by 12pm Friday 8 November 2019.
+All FICM membership applications (Affiliate, Associate Member, Member (MFICM), Affiliate Fellowship) submitted with the intent of being approved for eligiblity to sit the FFICM MCQ exam must be submitted by 12pm Wednesday 28 April 2021.
 There is no guarantee that any applications received after this date will be processed in time for you to register for the exam.

 - MTI Doctors: You will need to be registered with the Faculty as an 'Affiliate' in order to take the FFICM exam (Affilate status with the Faculty does not gurantee eligiblity to sit the exam.
 You must meet all the eligibility criteria in the FFICM Exam Regulations).
 You can apply here.
 You will fall under the trainee category for booking purposes in the online system and you must have your Certificate of Sponsorship (CoS) and Sponsorship Letter from either your Royal College or Trust hospital ready when booking. .

 - Eligibility: The detailed rules for eligibility can be found in the FFICM Examination Regulations